 When executing the query reach(alice, Y), Prolog finds 2 solutions, Y mapping to alice and to bob.
-But if we modify the order of the rules and the order of the clauses, as shown below, Prolog fails to terminate (or, depending on the implementation, may halt with a fatal error).
+But if we modify the order of the clauses, as shown below, Prolog fails to terminate (or, depending on the implementation, may halt with a fatal error).
+(Why is that?
+Try executing the logic program according to the rules for computation we defined above.)